 Reduces corrosion

-Since cutting fluids help moves away from all foreign particles, there are fewer chances of corrosion.
-Also, when cutting oils are uses in machine parts, it eliminates the corrosion by the chemical reaction.
+Since cutting fluids helps move away from all foreign particles, there are fewer chances of corrosion.
+Also, when cutting oils are used in machine parts, it eliminates the corrosion by the chemical reaction.

 To dissipate heat